CtrlK

 Completeness

-Clearly answers both 'what' (implement Exa reference architecture for search pipelines, RAG, and content discovery) and 'when' (designing new Exa integrations, reviewing project structure, establishing architecture standards) with explicit trigger phrases.
+It explicitly answers 'what' ('Implement Exa reference architecture for search pipelines, RAG, and content discovery') and 'when' ('Use when designing new Exa integrations, reviewing project structure, or establishing architecture standards'), plus concrete trigger phrases, matching the top anchor; it is not below because both what and when are clear and explicit.

 Trigger Term Quality